Software-Improvement-Group/sigridci/README.md

 ---

 **Sigrid CI is ready to be rolled out to our first customers.
-Please [contact us](mailto:support@softwareimprovementgroup.com) if you have suggestions on how to make it more useful to you and your team.
-We are working hard to get SigridCI of beta really soon**
+Please [contact us](mailto:support@softwareimprovementgroup.com) if you have suggestions on how to make it more useful to you and your team.**

 ---